 - S.1.3.4.
 CLEARANCE.- The clearance between the index of an indicator and the graduations shall in no case be more than 0.06 inch. - S.1.3.5.
 PARALLAX.- Parallax effects shall be reduced to the practicable minimum. - S.1.4.
-DIGITAL INDICATIONS.
-The zone of uncertainty on digital indicating scales shall be not greater than 0.3 the value of the minimum operating increment.
+DIGITAL INDICATIONS.- The zone of uncertainty on digital indicating scales shall be not greater than 0.3 the value of the minimum operating increment.
 [Added 1974] - S.1.4.1.
-CAPACITY INDICATION.- A digital indicating element and recording element shall not display or record any values when the gross platform load is in excess of 105 percent of the nominal capacity of the system.
-(Nonretroactive and enforceable as of January 1, 1977 and to become retroactive as of January 1, 1981) [Added 1975] - S.1.4.2.
-VALUES DISPLAYED, TEMPERATURE CONDITIONS.-A digital indicating or recording element shall not display or record any usable values until the operating temperature (warm-up time) necessary for accurate weighing and a stable zero balance condition has been attained.
+CAPACITY INDICATION.
+A digital indicating element and recording element shall not display or record any values when the gross platform load is in excess of 105 percent of the nominal capacity of the system.
+[Added 1975 and Retroactive as of January 1, 1981]. - S.1.4.2.
+VALUES DISPLAYED, TEMPERATURE CONDITIONS.- A digital indicating or recording element shall not display or record any usable values until the operating temperature (warm-up time) necessary for accurate weighing and a stable zero balance condition has been attained.
 (Non-retroactive and effective January 1, 1981) [Added 1979] - S.1.5.
 WEIGHT RANGES AND UNIT WEIGHTS.
 The total value of weight ranges and of unit weights in effect or in place at any time shall automatically be accounted for on the reading face and on any recorded representation.